isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 If a constructor acquires a resource (to create a valid object), that resource should be [released by the destructor](#Rc-dtor-release).
-The idiom of having constructors acquire resources and destructors release them is called [RAII](#Rr-raii) ("Resource Acquisitions Is Initialization").
+The idiom of having constructors acquire resources and destructors release them is called [RAII](#Rr-raii) ("Resource Acquisition Is Initialization").

 ### <a name="Rc-throw"></a> C.42: If a constructor cannot construct a valid object, throw an exception